+Placer claims on government lands could be filed in 20-acre blocks by an individual or 160 acres by an “association” of eight individuals.
 For the claimant to be granted a legitimate patent on the land, the law required drilling a well, at least $500 in improvements, “oil in commercial quantity” (often disputed) and a $2.50 per acre fee.

 Complicating the process was the government’s inclination to withdraw lands from the public domain.
 Competing legitimacy disputes, claim jumping, litigation, and even gun play were the natural byproducts of placer claims.

 In 1887, perhaps lured by tales of Mike Murphy’s oil discovery, a tenacious but unsuccessful gold prospector by the name of Cy Iba returned from California with his four sons, two daughters, and their families.
 He began staking his own and “association” placer claims in Salt Creek.
 Iba and his family dug and timbered and staked and re-staked, eventually accumulating 30 claims in anticipation of one day selling valuable oil leases.